A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Proof of Sample Complexity Results of Algorithm

-Thus, the noise error caused by Hessian estimation is of the same order of gradient estimation and we only need to analyze the impact of applying variance reduction techniques to the gradient.
-Similar techniques apply for Hessian too.
-Recall that we use gradient estimation,
+Thus, the noise error caused by Hessian estimation is of the same order as gradient estimation and we only need to analyze the impact of applying variance reduction techniques to the gradient.
+A similar analysis applies to Hessian too.
+We mainly use the variance reduction technique from \cite{fang2018spider}.
+Recall that we use gradient estimation in \cref{algo:hsodm_vr},